The are several species of Thistles that often plague gardeners and farmers all over the UK but most can’t tolerate regular mowing.

 If you make it too weak, you’ll not kill the weeds.
 Make it too strong and you could kill the grass as well as the weeds.

 How to Prevent Thistles From Growing in Your Lawn

 Good lawn care practices will prevent Thistles and other weeds from growing back.

 Like I always say, weeds are a symptom of other problems as a result of poor lawn care practices.

-If you follow these simple rules, your lawn will be so thick and lush, there will be no room for weeds like Thistle to grow.
+If you follow these lawn care treatments, your lawn will be so thick and lush, there will be no room for weeds like Thistle to grow.